PedroAlvesV/AbsTK/README.md

 To add widgets to a Screen, all that must be done is call its construction method with the desired Screen object.
 About the functions names, they are very clear and follow a golden rule:
->"add" refers to single widgets construction;
->"create" refers to groups of widgets construction.
+>"add" refers to single widgets construction; <p>"create" refers to groups of widgets construction.</p>

 For instance,